niker100/idsys/analyses/true_positive_rate_influence/tp_rate_findings.md

 #### Experimental Findings
 The slopes in reliability plots exactly match the false positive rates:
-- SHA1ID: slope = 0.36% = FPR
-- RMID: slope = 0.51% = FPR
-- RSID: slope = 0.58% = FPR
+- All systems: slope ≈ 0.0039 = FPR ≈ 2^-8

 This validates our derived relationship: `d(reliability)/d(p) = FPR`

 ## System Comparison

 ### Cryptographic vs. Coding Theory Approaches
+With GF exponent = 8 configuration, all three systems demonstrate nearly identical performance:

-1. **SHA1ID** (cryptographic hash):
+1. **SHA1ID** (cryptographic hash): FPR ≈ 0.003981
-   - Lowest FPR due to cryptographic collision resistance

-2. **RMID/RSID** (error-correcting codes):
-   - Higher FPR due to algebraic structure limitations
-   - Reed-Muller slightly outperforms Reed-Solomon in this configuration
+2. **RMID** (Reed-Muller): FPR ≈ 0.003961
+3. **RSID** (Reed-Solomon): FPR ≈ 0.003921

+These results suggest that with this parameter configuration, the algebraic properties of the coding-based systems (RSID, RMID) can achieve performance comparable to cryptographic approaches.

 ## Implications for Metrics Usage